 Variability in Germination and Seed Dormancy Parameters

 The mean performance of 38 groundnut genotypes and their derived generations (P₁, P₂, F₁, F₂, BC₁ and BC₂) for germination percentage, duration and intensity of fresh seed dormancy is presented in Table 4 and Figure 1.
 Substantial variability was observed among the genotypes for all dormancy-related parameters, confirming the results of the ANOVA.
-The mean germination percentage across genotypes was 54.74%, with values ranging from 0% in KDG-128, GPBD-4 and certain BC₂ crosses to 80% in DGRMB-32 and several derived crosses.
+The mean germination percentage across genotypes was 54.74%, with values ranging from 0% in KDG-128, GPBD-4, and certain BC₂ crosses to 80% in DGRMB-32 and several derived crosses.
 This indicates that dormancy in groundnut is highly genotype-dependent and can be influenced by parental combinations and recombination in derived generations (Patro & Ray, 2016; Bomireddy et al., 2024a).
-The superior germination observed in certain F₂ and backcross generations suggests presence of partial dominance of alleles favouring reduced dormancy and successful recombination of favourable genes from both parents (Lakshmi et al., 2021; Epstein et al., 2023; Mishra et al., 2024a).
+The superior germination observed in certain F₂ and backcross generations suggests the presence of partial dominance of alleles favouring reduced dormancy and successful recombination of favourable genes from both parents (Lakshmi et al., 2021; Epstein et al., 2023; Mishra et al., 2024a).
 The duration of dormancy varied from 8.0 to 21.0 days, with a mean of 12.47 days, indicating considerable genotypic differences in the time required to overcome dormancy.
-Shorter dormancy durations in some F₁ and F₂ populations e.g., TG-86 × GPBD-4 F₂: 8 days suggested that hybridization can effectively reduce dormancy, likely due to segregation of alleles controlling dormancy traits.
+Shorter dormancy durations in some F₁ and F₂ populations, e.g., TG-86 × GPBD-4 F₂: 8 days, suggested that hybridization can effectively reduce dormancy, likely due to segregation of alleles controlling dormancy traits.
 Conversely, genotypes like GPBD-4 retained dormancy for longer periods, indicating the presence of strong dormancy-inducing alleles (Kerdaffrec et al., 2016; Wen et al., 2024; Mohinuddin et al., 2025).

 The intensity of dormancy ranged between 20% and 100%, averaging 45.26% across genotypes, demonstrating the presence of both highly dormant and non-dormant lines, further emphasizing the genetic control of this trait.
 Low dormancy intensity in genotype DGRMB-32 and certain crosses indicates that these genotypes can germinate quickly under favourable conditions, whereas 100% dormancy in KDG-128, GPBD-4, and selected BC₂ crosses reflects strong dormancy mechanisms.
 Such extremes in dormancy intensity highlight the potential to select genotypes tailored to specific agronomic needs, such as avoiding pre-harvest sprouting or extending storage life (Klupczyńska & Pawłowski, 2021; Shu’aibu Abubakar & Lawal Attanda, 2022; Fu et al., 2024).

 Among the parents, DGRMB-32 exhibited the highest germination (80%) with low dormancy intensity (20%), whereas KDG-128 and GPBD-4 showed complete dormancy (100%).
-Several F₁, F₂ and backcross generations including TG-86 × GPBD-4, DGRMB-32 × GPBD-4 and DGRMB-32 × SUNOLEIC-95R displayed moderate to high germination percentages (60–80%) with shorter dormancy durations, reflecting partial dominance or recombination effects that favour reduced dormancy.
+Several F₁, F₂, and backcross generations, including TG-86 × GPBD-4, DGRMB-32 × GPBD-4 and DGRMB-32 × SUNOLEIC-95R, displayed moderate to high germination percentages (60–80%) with shorter dormancy durations, reflecting partial dominance or recombination effects that favour reduced dormancy.
 The coefficients of variation (CV) for germination percentage (2.95%), duration of dormancy (2.23%) and intensity of dormancy (3.37%) were low, indicating high experimental precision.
 The significant genetic variation observed among the genotypes advises ample scope for selecting and developing groundnut lines with desirable levels of seed dormancy to minimize pre-harvest sprouting and enhance seed storage behaviour (Kumar et al., 2017; Kulheri & Sikarwar, 2019; Mishra et al., 2024b).

 Figure 1: Diagram depicting the variability in different seed dormancy parameters